Skip to main content

 If you want to rename the unnested fields, see How to rename fields when unnesting arrays in JSON documents

-You can create the table by running the following command:`
+You can create the table and schema by running the following command:`

 -tableConfigFile /config/table.json \